rschristopher/ischristtrue.com/src/truth.md

  truth is better understood as a *who*.

 ### Spirits
-But let's first understand what we mean by "spirit".
+Let's first understand what we mean by "spirit".
 A spirit is any pattern of reality with a consciousness.
 It has agency and